Artificial Intelligence in the United States

 Presidential Executive Orders and Official Statements

-In addition to the December 2025 Executive Order described above, the Trump Administration has also issued other orders and documents focusing on AI, the most significant of which are described below.
+In addition to the March 2026 National Policy Framework and the Executive Order described in the Law / proposed law section, the Trump Administration has issued other orders and documents focusing on AI, the most significant of which are described in the paragraphs that follow.

-In January 2025, the Trump Administration issued EO 14179, titled “Removing Barriers to American Leadership in Artificial Intelligence,” which revoked an executive order from the Biden Administration that had focused in part on civil rights and algorithmic discrimination.
-The new EO called for the elimination or revision of prior AI-related policies deemed inconsistent with promoting innovation and leadership in the U.S. It emphasized the development of AI systems that are “free from ideological bias or engineered social agendas,” and directed agencies to align their policies accordingly within 180 days.
+In January 2025, the Trump Administration issued EO 14179, titled ‘Removing Barriers to American Leadership in Artificial Intelligence’, which revoked an executive order from the Biden Administration that had focused in part on civil rights and algorithmic discrimination.
+The new EO called for the elimination or revision of prior AI-related policies deemed inconsistent with promoting innovation and leadership in the US.
+It emphasised the development of AI systems that are ‘free from ideological bias or engineered social agendas’, and directed agencies to align their policies accordingly within 180 days.

-In July 2025, the White House released “America’s AI Action Plan” which establishes a strategic framework for achieving U.S. global dominance in AI.
+In July 2025, the White House released ‘America’s AI Action Plan’ which establishes a strategic framework for achieving US global dominance in AI.
 The plan identifies over 90 federal policy actions across three pillars: accelerating AI innovation through deregulation and support for open-source models, building American AI infrastructure including energy capacity and semiconductor manufacturing, and leading in international AI diplomacy while securing strategic advantages over adversaries.
-The plan emphasizes removing regulatory barriers that hinder private sector innovation, empowering American workers to benefit from AI opportunities, and ensuring AI systems reflect American values and free speech principles.
+The plan emphasises removing regulatory barriers that hinder private sector innovation, empowering American workers to benefit from AI opportunities, and ensuring AI systems reflect American values and free speech principles.

 Voluntary AI-related frameworks